MicrosoftDocs/customer-insights/ci-docs/business-units-data-separation.md

 Ownership of segments and measures is determined based on the user that created them.
 For example, if a user is member of the US business unit then any segment and measure that user creates is owned by the US business unit.
 At this time it is not possible to assign segments nor measures to other business units.

 ### Roles and teams
-Apart from ownership, the other component of determining access to data in Dataverse is the user's Dataverse role(s) and the teams they belong to.
+Apart from ownership, the other component of determining access to data in Dataverse are the user's Dataverse role(s) and the teams they belong to.

 #### Dataverse roles
-Access to data in dataverse is governed by the ownership of the information and the Dataverse role of the user.

-Default roles.

-Customization of Dataverse roles.
+To have access to any data from Customer Insights, the user needs to have the *Customer Insights Data Reader* role in Dataverse.
+This role is assigned automatically to users that has any Customer Insights role as detailed below.

 #### Dataverse teams

 #### Customer Insights roles